Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **Colour Scheme**

 - The theme of the website is 80s, arcade and classic gaming
-- in keeping with this theme, I used colours and images reminiscent of that era
+- In keeping with this theme, I used colours and images reminiscent of that era
 - For the main text colour, I have used #fee086
 - For the background colour I have used #240B67 and in some areas added in opacity as well, to make the text clear to read
 - I have checked it against a colour contrast checker and it passed